DylanDeveloper/android-retrofit/README.md

 # android-retrofit
-Sample project using Android Retrofit and GSON
+Sample project using Android Retrofit, GSON and MVVM pattern!